Commercial Vs. Personal Auto Insurance - What's The Difference?

 Rating a personal vehicle for business use is a popular way to save money on auto insurance.
 For those that don't have professions that warrant the commercial coverage of a commercial auto policy, you can purchase a personal auto policy and include business use in your activities.

-Here are the instances in which you would want to consider this:
+Here are the instances in which you would want to

 If you are only driving to and from work (even as a business owner), you do not need a commercial automobile policy.